 Giving a speech goes far beyond talking to showcase your voice or impeccable organization.
 Instead, always remember to deliver a clear and actionable message.
-Commit your audience into action!
+Commit your audience to action!

-For instance, Lincoln activated the Union’s resolve and purpose to win the great war of freedom.
+For instance, Lincoln activated the Union’s resolve and purpose to win the great war of Freedom.
 Hence, your speech should give real ideas to your audience you can put into action.

 Speech is not just a simple argument or something that just acknowledges events and facts.
 The primary purpose of expression is to connect with the hearts of your audience.
 Speak to their emotions and charm them with a promise or hope.
 It should not shy away from talking about the key issues affecting your target group.
 While providing ideas, it should also console and excite their hearts!

-Writing a short speech should not only communicate to those around you.
+Writing a short speech should not only communicate with those around you.
 While you must understand your immediate audience, your speech should talk to people from different works of life.
-A real short written statement created a ‘ripple effect’ across all corners of the nation and recited in every public forum.
+A real short written statement created a ‘ripple effect’ across all corners of the nation and was recited in every public forum.
 Steve Jobs is a fantastic example of someone who uses his speeches to communicate to the whole world.

 How will your speech affect your larger audience?
 Simply, have a clear message to deliver.
 Nowadays, the growth of the internet provides a fast platform to spread your message!

-Lincoln used different forms of representation during the Gettysburg address.
-You’ll find phrases such as “Brought forth” “conceived” “perish.”
+Lincoln used different forms of representation during the Gettysburg Address.
+You’ll find phrases such as “Brought forth” “conceived” and “perish.”
 Using far more than just bland words is essential.
-Instead, try to create a picture inside the people’s minds by using only your words.
+Instead, try to create a picture inside people’s minds by using only your words.
 Use imagery to symbolize your central theme.

 Once you’ve written your speech, the process doesn’t end there.
 Constant change is essential to making a short speech spectacular.
 Remove the unnecessary content by defining the main idea.
 Also, ensure proper flow of words and carefully develop sentence phrases and imagery.